mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

-##### Current Flows
+##### Current Flow
-We can compute the current flows at both the "from" and "to" bus ends of the specific branch by utilizing the provided functions below:
+We can compute the current flow at both the "from" and "to" bus ends of the specific branch by utilizing the provided functions below:
 ```@example ComputationPowersCurrentsLosses
 from = currentFrom(system, model; label = 2)
 to = currentTo(system, model; label = 2)